Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 Ingredients

-- Shredded cheddar.
-Shred your own or use pre-shredded cheese.
-I prefer extra-sharp cheddar.
-It adds excellent flavor.
+- Shredded cheddar: You can shred your own or use pre-shredded cheese.
+I prefer extra-sharp cheddar, which adds excellent flavor.
+This is an optional ingredient, but it's highly recommended.

 Variations